 There are also opportunities for secondments to clients and our overseas offices.
 Trainees also benefit from being able to take a wide range of training courses offered by our learning and development team.

-We have developed a new version of the LPC that fully integrates legal and business learning and leads to a unique Master's qualification, the MA (LPC with Business).
+We have developed a new version of the LPC that fully integrates legal and business learning and leads to a unique LLM qualification, the LLM Commercial Legal Practice course.
 Our bespoke programme is the first of its kind and allows students to study commercial and legal aspects in parallel, not separately, so that they complete the course before entering the training contract with us.

 Corporate, real estate, employment, finance, commercial disputes, tax, energy and natural resources, shipping, media.